Here are the Top 5 Performance Optimization Techniques in Laravel to significantly boost your application's speed and efficiency:

 Eager Loading:

-// Avoid this (N+1 issue) $posts = Post::all(); foreach ($posts as $post) { echo $post->user->name; } // Use eager loading $posts = Post::with('user')->get();
+// Avoid this (N+1 issue) $posts = Post::all(); foreach ($posts as $post) { echo $post->user->name; } // Use eager loading $posts = Post::with('user')->get();- Use indexes on frequently queried columns

 - Avoid unnecessary queries with tools like Laravel Debugbar